Updated August 26, 2015.

 El Norteño – For truly awesome Cantonese chicken down in La Banda de Shilcayo district (Jr. Santa María N° 246, half a block from La Banda’s Plaza de Armas).

 Real Grill – A tediously obvious choice right on the main square, Real Grill is nonetheless a good place to sit and watch the world go by.
 Food and service can be hit and miss, but the general standard is okay (the pork, at times, is exceptional – and the salads are immense).
-They also make good Pisco sours (Plaza de Armas a.k.a Plaza Mayor 237).
+They also make good pisco sours (Plaza de Armas 237).

 Drinking and Dancing in Tarapoto

 The most central drinking strip in Tarapoto is along the calle de las piedras (block two of Jr. Lamas, a few blocks up from the main square), a cobbled street that’s home to an ever-increasing number of bars.
-Stonewasi (Lamas 222) is a popular institution and a good place to kick start your night.
-Then there’s Suchiche Cafe Cultural across the street, a relaxed place to eat and drink (but not really my kind of scene).
+Stonewasi (Lamas 222) is Tarapoto’s most famous bar and a good place to kick start your night.
+Then there’s Suchiche Cafe Cultural across the street, good if you want a more relaxed place to eat and drink.

-For my kind of scene — drinking, talking, music, more drinking — come to the Huascar Bar (Jr. Lamas 244, opposite Suchiche).
-This is my wife’s little bar, so I’m hugely biased, but it has good music, reasonably priced beer (as well as whisky, rum, tequila, Baileys…) and a mixed crowd of friendly locals and expats.
+For my kind of scene — drinking, talking, music, more drinking — come to Huascar Bar (Jr. Lamas 244, opposite Suchiche).
+This bar belongs to my wife and I, so I’m hugely biased, but it has good music, reasonably priced beer, regional liquors (as well as whisky, rum, tequila, Baileys, etc) and a mixed crowd of friendly locals, backpackers and expats.

 Later on you should think about taking a mototaxi down to the Morales district.
 Here lies disco-central, with a number of big and boisterous venues lining the side of the road.
 The Anaconda Discoteck (Jr. San Martin 580; anaconda.com.pe) is a good option with a mixed crowd and a lively atmosphere.
-If Anaconda doesn’t look too hot, check out the nearby Macumba Latin Grill (grill by day, classy dancing joint by night).
-The Bunker and Estación discos are also on hand – take your pick.
+If Anaconda doesn’t look too hot, check out the nearby Macumba Latin Grill (grill by day, classy dancing joint by night), The Bunker, Estación or one of the other large discos along this strip.

 Tarapoto Hotels and Hostels